Rute Ayalew | Charlotte, NC

 Rucker Robinson believes in service as a way of life.
-As a freshman at North Gwinnett High School in Suwanee, Georgia, Rucker formed intentional friendships with upperclassmen, and by the time he was a senior, he was committed to his role as a mentor of younger students.
+As a freshman at North Gwinnett High School in Suwanee, Georgia, Rucker formed intentional friendships with older students, and by the time he was a senior, he was committed to his role as a mentor of younger students.
 He was a member of the Varsity Swim Team all four years, served as Captain his senior year, and competed in the USA Swimming State Championship Swim Meet.
 He was also a member of the North Gwinnett Student Leadership Team for three years, organizing multiple school-wide and community service events.
 Between teaching pre-school age children every Sunday at his church, coaching swimming for elementary age children, and fundraising for pediatric cancer research with Swim Across America, Rucker finished high school logging over 350 hours of community service.
 Academically, he pushed himself with 13 AP courses and finished fifth in his class of 735 students.
 He also assisted with research at a molecular virology lab at the University of Georgia working to develop an HIV vaccine.
-At Wake Forest, Rucker is interested in pursuing the pre-med track and eventually becoming a pediatric oncologist.
+Rucker received a Stamps Scholarship, and is interested in pursuing the pre-med track at Wake Forest and eventually becoming a pediatric oncologist.
 Above all, Rucker is committed to kindness.
 As a Leadership and Character Scholar, he looks forward to learning about all the virtues and challenging himself in new ways.

 Cheyenne Surin-Bullard | New York, NY